Phil Hearn: Blogger, Writer & Founder of MRDC Software Ltd.

 The practicalities

 To answer the first question, it shouldn’t take long.
 There will be a brief frustrating period when someone converting to MRDCL will make minor errors due to the specific syntax of MRDCL, but regular use soon brings familiarisation.
 It’s the second part of the question that is arguably more important.
-I say this because I have seen some Quantum converts to MRDCLlearn how to do things more or less the same way as you do things in Quantum.
-This might be a good way start, but it means that the experience is likely to be less than satisfactory.
+I make this point because I have seen some ex-Quantum users try to use MRDCL with the same approaches as they would use in Quantum.
+This might work to get started, but it misses the productivity benefits that MRDCL offers.
+Quantum was developed in an age when productivity was less of an issue, whereas MRDCL has been designed with a focus on productivity and automation.

 Make use of MRDCL’s power features

-Let’s say, for example, that MRDCL has 50 better ways of doing things than Quantum and Quantum has 10 better ways of doing things better than MRDCL.
+Let’s say, for example, that MRDCL has 50 better ways of doing things than Quantum, and Quantum has 10 better ways of doing things than MRDCL.
+I don’t believe an outdated program like Quantum has better tools, but let’s go with this for the sake of this argument.
 It can mean that someone who does not explore more advanced and modern or different approaches offered by MRDCL will just see negatives.
-It’s important to embrace the modern features that a product with almost 20 years’ extra development, responding to user demands, can offer.
-MRDCL users switching from Quantum can expect to find some significant productivity gains.
+It’s crucial to embrace the modern features that a product with almost 25 years of extra developments, responding to user demands, can offer.
+MRDCL users switching from Quantum should rightly expect to find some significant productivity gains.

-One of the main, but less obvious, benefits of MRDCL is that it enables team work and project sharing.
-20 years ago, MRDCL was like Quantum.
-It used to frustrate me to see highly skilled data processing staff spend much of their time entering simple script.
-MRDCL’s modern approach means that templates can be built so that less skilled staff or colleagues can share projects.
-Costs are reduced substantially as less skilled staff can handle the easier tasks within a project, leaving the higher paid skilled staff to spend most of their doing skilled work.
-It can mean a change of approach within an organisation but one that offers good financial benefits.
+One of the main but less apparent benefits of MRDCL is that it enables teamwork and project sharing.
+25 years ago, MRDCL was quite similar to Quantum.
+It frustrated me to see highly skilled data processing staff spend much of their time entering simple script.
+MRDCL’s modern approach means that templates can be built; this allows less qualified staff or colleagues to share the workload of handling a project.
+Costs are reduced substantially as less skilled staff can handle the more straightforward tasks within a project, leaving the higher-paid, experienced staff to spend most of their time doing skilled work.
+It can mean a change of approach within an organisation but one that offers sound financial benefits.

 In summary

-For simpler ad hoc projects, switching to MRDCL will be fairly easy.
-For more complex projects, learning the best approaches in MRDCL will be highly beneficial.
-MRDCL offers more solutions than Quantum in general, which means learning to pick the right approach rather than the most obvious approach can be important.
-We try to make this easier for new users by critiquing their scripts so that better approaches can be learnt.
+For more straightforward ad hoc projects, switching to MRDCL will be easy.
+Learning the best approaches in MRDCL will be highly beneficial for more complex projects.
+In general, MRDCL offers more solutions than Quantum, meaning learning to pick the right approach rather than the most obvious one can be important.
+Our comprehensive video tutorial library with downloadable examples helps users discover the most advantageous techniques.
 The biggest problem is moving large multi-country or tracking studies where there is complex logic in place.
-I have always been happy to advise on the best approach for such projects as there are a number of potential routes that can be taken.
+We have always been happy to advise on the best approach for such projects, as MRDCL’s flexibility offers many potential routes.

 Don’t be frightened

 Commitment is the key to switching systems.
-MRDCL will offer a lot of advantages, improving productivity and offering tools that mean that teams can work on projects rather than individuals.
+MRDCL will offer many advantages, improving productivity and offering tools that mean that teams can work on projects more efficiently.
+Talk to us now by contacting nikki.sunga@mrdcsoftware.com in the first instance.
+We can then discuss the practicalities of converting from Quantum to MRDCL.